johnzastrow/phpblog/hugo-export/test/2008-07-05-how-to-append-tables-in-mysql.md

 ---
-title: How to append tables in Mysql
+ #  How to append tables in Mysql
 categories:
   - Database